 Collagen promotes skin elasticity, protects your organs, holds together your bones and muscles, and provides structure to your joints and tendons.

-Collagen is produced in our body by different cells.
+Collagen is produced in our bodies by different cells.
 These cells use specific peptides and amino acids to produce the collagen.

 What Are Collagen Peptides?

 Here is the explanation of what collagen peptides are, from the Peptan website:

 “Collagen peptides are small bioactive peptides obtained by enzymatical hydrolysis of collagen, in other words, the breaking down of the molecular bonds between individual collagen strands to peptides.
 Hydrolysis reduces collagen protein fibrils of about 300 – 400kDa into smaller peptides with a molecular weight of lower than 5000Da.
 Collagen peptides are also known as hydrolyzed collagen or collagen hydrolysate.”
 (1)